Demonology Warlock DPS Mythic+ Tips — Dragonflight 10.0.7

 Trinket Considerations for Demonology Warlock in Mythic+

 When choosing your trinkets, we recommend simulating yourself on Raidbots using the Patchwerk option for raids and single-target, and Patchwerk with 4-5 targets or Hectic Add Cleave for an educated guess on multi-target performance in Dungeons.
-Usually, trinkets that proc stats are more versatile and better performer than single-target spell damage procs, unless they are overtuned.
+Usually, trinkets that proc stats are more versatile and better performers than single-target spell damage procs unless they are overtuned.

 You can also get a quick overview of good Mythic+ Trinkets on our Gearing page, specifically the Simulation chart for multi-target scenarios.